 Address: Bounded by Fifth Ave and Sixth Ave between 40th St and 42nd St

 Public property since 1686, the area that is now Bryant Park was another potter’s field.
 The burial ground was discontinued when preparations for the Croton Distributing Reservoir began.
 The 4-acre, human-made lake was contained by 7.5-m (25-ft) thick granite walls and completed in 1842.
-The Reservoir played a critical role in water supply to NYC residents until it was removed in 1900, leaving Reservoir Square in its wake.
+The Reservoir played a critical role in water supply to NYC residents until it was removed in 1900.

-Also part of Bryant Park’s history was the US version of London’s Crystal Palace exhibition hall which at the time it was completed in 1853, was the largest building in the country.
+Also part of Bryant Park’s history was the US version of London’s Crystal Palace exhibition hall.
+At the time it was completed in 1853, it was the largest building in the country.
 Unfortunately, it burnt down in 1858.
 Finally, in 1884, Reservoir Square became Bryant Park named for poet, editor and civic reformer, William Cullen Bryant.

 In 1911, the glorious, Beaux-Arts New York Public Library building was completed, backing onto the park.
-A 1934 redesign introduced the French Classical structure of the park we see today, with a central lawn, formal pathways, stone balustrades, allées of trees and a beautiful fountain.
+A 1934 redesign introduced the French Classical structure of the park we see today.
+The design incorporates a central lawn, formal pathways, stone balustrades, allées of trees and a beautiful fountain.

-Bryant Park is 9.6-acres of lovely park bordered by some of the city’s amazing architecture.
+Bryant Park is 9.6-acres of Manhattan green space bordered by some of the city’s amazing historic architecture.
 This is my favourite Manhattan Park during the holiday season, when it becomes a festive Winter Village with ice skating and performances.

 Tip: While you’re in the area, visit the New York Public Library flagship, Stephen A. Schwarzman Building.
-It has some really cool things to see such as Rose Main Reading Room, and items from the ongoing Polonsky Exhibition—an exhibit of NY Public Library treasures including a Gutenberg bible, the soft toys that inspired A.A.
-Milne’s Winnie-the-Pooh characters and Mary Poppins-author P.L.
-Travers’ bird-handled umbrella.
+Tour the Hollywood film-worthy, Rose Main Reading Room and explore the free Polonsky Exhibition of Treasures.
+The ongoing exhibit showcases items from the libraries archives ranging from a Gutenberg Bible to the soft toys that inspired A.A.
+Milne’s Winnie-the-Pooh characters.

 Address: State St and Battery Pl

-The fort evolves through entertainment venue, immigration processing, and aquarium.
-In the 1960s the site is added to the National Register of Historic Places and restored by the National Park Service.
+The disused fort was repurposed time-and-again as an entertainment venue; for immigration processing; and as an aquarium.
+In the 1960s the site was added to the National Register of Historic Places and restored by the National Park Service.